Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What "normal" homes become available at $200k in Thailand as of 2026?

-As of early 2026, a $200,000 budget (approximately 6.2 million Thai baht) opens the door to what most people would consider a "normal" home in Bangkok: a proper one-bedroom condo of 35 to 55 square meters in a well-located city fringe area, or a larger one-bedroom to small two-bedroom unit of 50 to 90 square meters in suburban zones with BTS or MRT access.
+As of early 2026, a $200,000 budget (about 6.2 million Thai baht) in Thailand typically gets you a proper one-bedroom condo of around 35 to 55 square meters in Bangkok's city fringe areas, or a spacious two-bedroom of 60 to 90 square meters in the suburbs or in cities like Pattaya and Chiang Mai.

 By the way, we have much more granular data about housing prices in our property pack about Thailand.